clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/bowling-score-calculator.md

 ## Tasks

-Your task it to create a function to calculate the total score in a game of American Ten-Pin Bowling.
+Your task is to create a function to calculate the total score in a game of American Ten-Pin Bowling.

 In ../src/katas/bowling/core.clj, we have started you off with a function:

 ```clojure
 (defn total-score [rolls])
 ```